KNoonan95/KNoonan95-github.io/About.md

-My name is Kevin Noonan
+My name is Kevin Noonan.
 I am an Irish embedded Software Engineer with embedded and distributed systems experience.
 My favourite langusge is C++ but I am also able to make use of Java, Python, C, Ruby, Javascript, HTML, etc.
 My education was the Computer Science BSc at University College Dublin (UCD), Ireland.